-The Compensation Committee also assessed the individual performance of each NEO.
-In making its assessments, the Committee received input from the full Board on Mr. Layton's performance, and took into consideration the company's performance against the Corporate Scorecard.
-For the other NEOs, the Committee received input from Mr. Layton.
+The Compensation Committee also assessed the individual performance of each eligible NEO.
+In making its assessments, the Committee took into consideration input from Mr. Layton as well as the company's Corporate Scorecard performance.
 In each case, the Compensation Committee's determination was consistent with Mr. Layton's recommendation.
-FHFA reviewed and approved these determinations.
+FHFA reviewed and approved the compensation associated with these determinations.